antonelaabicic/codetheory/README.md

 <p align="center">
     This project is an educational platform which consists of a web app and a mobile app.
-Both consume data from the [API](https://codetheory-api.onrender.com/swagger/index.html), which provides data about lessons, quizzes and platform users.
+Both consume data from the <a href="https://codetheory-api.onrender.com/swagger/index.html">API</a>, which provides data about lessons, quizzes and platform users.
 </p>

 ## 📌 About The Project